mitre/caldera/docs/Plugin-library.md

 ## Human

-The Human plugin allows you to build "Humans" that will perform user actions on a target system as a means to obfuscate red action by Caldera.
-Each human is built for a specific operating system and leverage the Chrome browser along with native system calls to perform a variety of tasks.
+The Human plugin allows you to build "Humans" that will perform user actions on a target system as a means to obfuscate red actions by Caldera.
+Each human is built for a specific operating system and leverages the Chrome browser along with other native
+OS applications to perform a variety of tasks.
 Additionally, these humans can have various aspects of their behavior "tuned" to add randomization to the behaviors on the target system.